User Guide

 - Matches students with the exact tag name. e.g.

-. - The search is case-insensitive. e.g.
+find t/friendwill only display student contacts with the tagfriendand notfriends. - The search is case-insensitive. e.g.

-will match contacts with the tagfriends
+find t/Friendswill match contacts with the tagfriendstoo.

 Examples: